StanfCS221/logic/README.md

 # logic
 Tests and solutions for Stanford's CS221 class.
 This specific repo is focused on Logic.
+My part of code is in 'submission.py' file between 'BEGIN_YOUR_CODE' and 'END_YOUR_CODE'.
+Tests can be executed by running 'grader.py' file.
+More information about the assignment can be found by opening 'index.html' file.
+Solutions to the written part of the assignments are not published but I am happy to discuss them in person.
 Modelling English sentences as logical expressions and formulas, defining the relationships between objects, using logical expressions to solve a game of liars and prove mathematical theorems.